-Premium Reduction Option: Actual data for current retirees and spouses were used.
+Premium Reduction Option:

+Actual data for current retirees and spouses were used.
 It is assumed that 5% of retirees covering spouses will elect the Premium Reduction Option at retirement.
-The Option is currently valued using a reduction factor of 85.0% of the single-life subsidy for which the retiree and spouse are eligible (reduced from 92.5% used in our previous valuation to be consistent with actual PRO reduction factors used for current retirees).
-These assumptions are based on actual PRO data provided for this valuation.
+The Option is currently valued using a reduction factor of 85.0% of the single-life subsidy for which the retiree and spouse are eligible, consistent with actual PRO reduction factors used for current retirees.
 Any surviving spouses currently listed in the census with a date of retirement before January 1, 2007 are assumed to pay the full medical premium.
+This assumption has not changed since the prior valuation, and is validated by current census information.